bitcoin-sv/bdk/documentation/docs/build.md

 - Make sure the Python3 directory is included in the `PATH` environment variable
 - Make sure the `OPENSSL_ROOT_DIR` environment variable is set to the location where OpenSSL is installed
 - Make sure the `BOOST_ROOT` environment variable is set to the location where boost is installed

-##### Java module

-- Make sure the `JAVA_TOOLS` environment variable is set to the location of `junit4.jar` and `hamcreast.jar` By default all languange binding modules are built.
-If users don't want to build java module, add `-BUILD_MODULE_JAVA=OFF` to cmake command, it will deactivate build of the java binding.

 ## Building Bitcoin Development Kit
 It is recommended that a build directory **build** is created outside of Bitcoin Development Kit source code directory.
 See [directories structure](directories.md).